 As of March 1, 2019, Tampa Bay has not yet joined in the list of cities offering scooters as a means of transportation.
 There are expectations that scooters will be coming soon to Tampa Bay.

 Regardless of whether or when Tampa Bay gets their scooter program, scooters are still being used by people as a cheap way to get around the city.
 Many of these are the motorized scooters, also called mopeds.
 Electric scooters are smaller and people ride them standing up.

 Florida law prohibits electric scooter on the state’s roads but allows motorized scooters on the roadways and are treated as vehicles so long as they meet the minimum requirements for headlights, brake, tail and turn lights, etc. However, they are not allowed on the freeways unless the motor is 50 cc’s or more.

-The problem with motor scooters are that they have a low profile and many times aren’t seen by drivers of cars.
+The problem with motor scooters is that they have a low profile and many times aren’t seen by drivers of cars.
 Some riders will zip around in and out of traffic while others will be going too slow and frustrate drivers.

 This causes accidents, and when that happens, the law allows the injured person to seek compensation just like they would in a typical vehicle accident.

 Scooters are small, lightweight, and they leave the rider fairly unprotected.
 The cars and other vehicles might outweigh a typical scooter as much as 20 times.
 This puts the scooter operator at a huge disadvantage when a car or truck and a scooter collide.
 Some of the common injuries of a scooter accident are:

 - Traumatic Brain Injury